 It also offers hope for healing other health consequences of early bonding disruptions, including the possibility of reducing and possibly even reversing symptoms of other chronic illnesses.

-3. Healing Bonding Disruptions can Cure Asthma in Adopted Children
+3. Similar Cures in Adopted Children

 Children who are adopted experience bonding disruptions.
 This comes from the physical separation and other emotional stressors that are inherent aspects of leaving their biological mothers.

-4. Younger Asthmatic Kids Recover the Most Fully
+4. Younger Kids Recover Most Quickly

 As Tony worked with mothers of kids of all ages he also discovered that the youngest kids, especially infants and toddlers, recovered the most fully and quickly.
 For kids under 9, treating mothers alone was usually sufficient to address risk factors for asthma.
 Some of the older children he treated also recovered, but others were not completely cured.
 He wondered whether the older kids had been exposed to additional risk factors for asthma.

-Identifying My Risk Factors for Asthma (and ME/CFS?)
+My Risk Factors for Asthma (& ME/CFS?)